FY 2015 U.S. Federal Budget and Spending

 The remaining 9 percent was divided among three areas.
 They are excise taxes and tariffs, earnings from the Federal Reserve's $4.4 trillion in securities holdings, and miscellaneous revenue.

 The government spent $3.688 trillion.
-That's much less than the $3.9 trillion in the president's budget.
+That's much less than the $3.9 trillion estimated in the president's budget.
 One reason is sequestration limited discretionary spending to $1.1 trillion.
-It's also because mandatory spending was less than estimated.
-Here's the breakout.

 - Medicaid cost $350 billion, more than the $336 billion budgeted.

 - All other mandatory programs totaled $529 billion.
 These include food stamps, unemployment compensation, and supplemental security for the disabled.
-The Affordable Care Act and TARP were added after their enabling acts were passed.
-This is less than the estimate of $659 billion.
+The Affordable Care Act and Troubled Asset Relief Program were added after their enabling acts were passed.
+This was less than the estimate of $659 billion.

 Sequestration cut Medicare provider payments and the unemployment trust fund.
 They were the only mandatory programs affected.